passcod/blook/2017-apr-10-monthly-update.md

 of space after that for the actual action of my fic.
 It's not to scale!
 There's some areas that are very expanded, and some where five years take as many centimetres.
 I only have so much space.

+I'm now aiming to have a solid detailed outline for Part 1 of the fic, covering about 0 ABY until 33 ABY in various threads, as well as at least 15% of the material drafted out, for my birthday.
+That's in a month or so.

+The fic has shifted focus a few times during the last few months, and now as it approaches its final (for now) plan it's about the lives and events of several characters in-between Episodes VI and VII.
+We'll see a little of Luke and Leia and Han, but it's mostly about the Resistance and how it kept on fighting, about a boy being kidnapped from a Sectors planet and finding a good head for strategy and good company… only to lose it when his conscience calls him out, leaving behind a troubled young man who has no idea what he'll become.
+It's about an explorer keeping his faith even as he sees a dear friend withdraw from the world (with good reason) and as he leaves a place that felt like home to hide away, but who also cannot escape the call of discovery and curiosity.
+It's about a mysterious voice speaking on old frequencies bringing hope and tales and unlikely help.
+It's about a young woman in a hostile environment determined to get out and make her mark on the world, and it's about another determined to stay put and survive where she is.
+It's about the worlds continuing to turn while you're looking away.

+What's amusing is that the plot point that triggered the conception of this fic is now a minor detail that will be used only two or three times.
+But it's there, a reminder that even when you think you know how things work, they can surprise you.
+That's what this detail is, and that's what this story is.

 [mk-timeline]: https://twitter.com/passcod/status/843336749388447744